NikhilRaikwar/Arion/DOCKER_BUILD_GUIDE.md

-# ChainBot - Docker Build & Deployment Guide
+# Arion - Docker Build & Deployment Guide

-This guide will walk you through building, testing, and deploying your ChainBot Docker image to NodeOps Cloud Marketplace.
+This guide will walk you through building, testing, and deploying your Arion Docker image to NodeOps Cloud Marketplace.

 ## 📋 Prerequisites